How Does WIFI Work on a Camera?

 WIFI on a camera works pretty much the same as any other WIFI-compatible device.
 A WIFI camera has an integrated WIFI card that allows it to speak with a wireless router.
 The router then lets the camera connect to the internet so that it can be viewed online through an interactive service.

 An IP camera connects to the network through either a hardwired ethernet connection or a wireless WIFI connection.
 Either way, the principle is the same - the camera communicates with a router.
 The router then allows whatever is connected with it, including the camera, to connect with the internet.
-This way, the camera can be viewed from anywhere, as long as the user can connect to the network.
+This way, the camera can be viewed from anywhere, as long as the user can connect to a network.
 The user will just need to login to their interactive service account.

 Once a camera has been activated and registered, its feed can be seen through the user's interactive service platform.
 This can be done through a web browser or through a mobile app for the interactive service.
 Any recent recordings that are produced by the camera will be available for view on the interactive service platform.
 An end user can save these recordings for permanent use if needed.